 To address this situation, try one or more of these options:

-- Reduce the timeframe of your search to reduce the scope.
+- Reduce the time range of your search to reduce the scope.

 - Reduce the scope of your search by using parameters (such as

-endswith) that are listed above in this topic.
+endswith) that are listed above in the Parameters section.

-- Run a second transactionize immediately after your first one.
-This will take the potentially ungrouped messages of your first transactionize and group them correctly.
+- Run a second transactionize operator immediately after your first one.
+This will take the potentially ungrouped messages of your first transactionize search and group them correctly.